zsteinkamp/photodirs/README.md

 ## My Work Flows

 My [NAS](https://truenas.com/) is the heart of my home network.
-On it, I have a shared called `photos` where the archive of all the photos I want to keep and share lives.
-I wrote Photodirs to interface with this share (read-only) and provide a first-rate API and browsing interface, with an eye on making common tasks efficient and sensible.
+On it, I have a shared called `photos` which holds of all the photos I want to keep and share.
+I wrote Photodirs to interface with this data (read-only) and provide a first-rate API and browsing interface, with an eye on making common tasks efficient and sensible.

 ### Mobile
 * Select one or more pictures on the phone